 https://maps.app.goo.gl/bDtud67FX8TrTYAQA

-It was at this college that Tom Petty, who was in the recently formed Mudcrutch, enrolled just long enough to avoid the Vietnam War draft, then dropping out.
+It was at this college that Tom Petty, who was in the recently formed Mudcrutch, enrolled just long enough to avoid the Vietnam War draft, before dropping out.

 Later, Mudcrutch performed concerts in 1971, 1972 and 1973 in the Auditorium.
 At its 1971 show, Mudcrutch shared the bill with RGF, which included Ron Blair, a future member of Tom Petty and the Heartbreakers.

 This college is also where Stanley Youngerman Lynch was a longtime psychology professor.
-He was the father of Stan Lynch, the Gainesville native would was the drummer of the band Road Turkey before becoming the first drummer for Tom Petty and the Heartbreakers.
+He was the father of Stan Lynch, a Gainesville native who was the drummer of the band Road Turkey before becoming the first drummer for Tom Petty and the Heartbreakers.
 Professor Lynch was a supporter of his son’s interest in learning the drums.

-To learn more about drummer Stan Lynch and his father, see entry from The Petty Archives:
+To learn more about drummer Stan Lynch and his father, see this entry from The Petty Archives:

 https://www.thepettyarchives.com/archives/miscellany/interviews/2003-stanlynch-stars